MacHLeroy/ETAFinalProject/README.md

 GitHub can be a tricky place to host data.
 I have pushed all created data to this repo, but recommend you pull the code on this repo and then download the source files from (https://virginia.box.com/s/qjumcigrgswjwpiqj7fra78zigsyclfn) and rerun all notebooks in order to recreate the data locally.
 This is the best way to ensure that none is lost in the mix.

 * HGWellsAndVerne: Source Text for the 20 (10 for Wells and 10 for Verne) books that comprise the Corpus.
-Books were downloaded using BookDownloader.Rmd, then books some had to be manually edited to make formatting work (change title names etc.)
+Books were downloaded using BookDownloader.Rmd, then some books had to be manually edited to make formatting work (change title names etc.)
 * outout: all the output created by the notebooks above.
-See DataDictionary file in output for more information on individual files
+All can be recreated locally by doownloading source text files from box link above and running them through each notebook in order.

 ## Final Report

-The final report can be found in XXX
+The final report can be found in FinalReport.pdf or by following this link (LINK)